ysthakur/CMSC320-Notes/content/ML/Neural Networks/CNNs.md

 - The weights of the kernel are learned parameters
 - The size of the kernel is a hyperparameter
+- The kernel will be as deep as your channels

 ## Activation layer